Multi-dimensional arrays#

 If an array is used from within an out-of-order queue, it needs to take care of its own operation ordering.
 The facilities in this section make this possible.

-New in version 2014.1.1.
+Added in version 2014.1.1.

-- events#
+- events¶

 A list of